-\textit{Hydrodynamic Representation.} The hydrodynamic approach for the Schr\"odinger equation was introduced by Madelung \citep{Madelung:1927} (see also Bohm \citep{Bohm:1952a,Bohm:1952b}), who showed that it is equivalent to Euler equations for an irrotational fluid with an additional quantum potential.
+The hydrodynamic approach for the Schr\"odinger equation was introduced by Madelung \cite{Madelung:1927} (see also \cite{Bohm:1952a,Bohm:1952b}), who showed that it is equivalent to Euler's equations for an irrotational fluid with an additional quantum potential.
 The boson gas that we study can be interpreted as a real fluid described by the quantum Euler equations.
-This hydrodynamic representation has been widely used in the literature: \citep{Harko:2007,Chavanis:2011,Suarez:2015,Bettoni:2014} used it for BEC dark matter, \citep{Fagnocchi:2010} for relativistic BECs, including electromagnetic interactions by \citep{Chavanis-Matos:2016}, and in the case of relativistic BEC stars by \citep{Chavanis-Harko:2011,Chavanis:2014}.
-In this section we derive the hydrodynamic representation for the generalized GP equation~\eqref{eq:GP}.
-We carry out the following Madelung transformation
+This hydrodynamic representation has been widely used in the literature for BEC dark matter \cite{Harko:2007,Chavanis:2011,Suarez:2015,Bettoni:2014}, including electromagnetic interactions \cite{Chavanis-Matos:2016}, and for relativistic BEC stars \cite{Chavanis-Harko:2011,Chavanis:2014}.
+In this section, we derive the hydrodynamic representation for the generalized GP equation~(\ref{eq:GP}).
+We carry out the following Madelung transformation:

 where the amplitude $\Psi$ is decomposed into a density $n(t,\mathbf{x})$ and a phase $S(t,\mathbf{x})$ encoding the geometry and evolution of the front-wave solution.
-In this way, the KG/GP equation splits into its imaginary and real parts respectively,
+In this way, the KG/GP equation splits into its imaginary and real parts, respectively:

 where $A^2 = A^\mu A_\mu$.
-After applying the Madelung transformation, the current~\eqref{eq:Jmu} turns into
+After applying the Madelung transformation, the current~(\ref{eq:Jmu}) turns into

-Interestingly, a relativistic quantum particle in a flat spacetime with an electromagnetic field has a mechanical momentum $m \mathbf{u} = \mathbf{p} - e \mathbf{A}$, with $\mathbf{p}$ the canonical momentum and $\mathbf{A}$ the magnetic vector potential.
-By writing its wave function in hydrodynamic variables, it results that $\mathbf{p}$ is equal to the gradient of the phase of the wave function.
+Interestingly, a relativistic quantum particle in a flat space-time with electromagnetic field has a mechanical momentum $m \mathbf{u} = \mathbf{p} - e \mathbf{A}$, with $\mathbf{u}$ the 4-velocity, $\mathbf{p}$ the canonical momentum and $\mathbf{A}$ the magnetic vector potential.
+By writing its wave function in hydrodynamic variables, it results that $\mathbf{p}= \nabla S$.
 In a similar way for our boson gas, the electromagnetic $4$-momentum corresponds to the sum of individual mechanical momenta, namely $ J^E{}_{\mu} = ( e/ m) n u_\mu$.
-In terms of $J^E{}_{\mu}$, Eqs.~\eqref{GP:imag} and~\eqref{GP:real} read
+In terms of $J^E{}_{\mu}$, equations~(\ref{GP:imag}) and~(\ref{GP:real}) read